 - To lead the more socially conscious homosexual to provide guidance to the whole mass of the homosexual population.

 As the organization grew in number and reputation, groups sprang up in other cities, including San Francisco, New York City, Chicago, and Washington, D.C.
 And a “sister” organization was founded, composed of like-minded lesbians and called the “Daughters of Bilitis.”
 (Bilitis is a fictional character, a supposed contemporary of the Greek poet Sappho who also wrote love poetry addressed to women.)

-Living in Washington during the 1950s was the politically minded Frank Kameny, a Harvard-trained astronomer and WWII vet who had worked for the U.S. Army Map Service.
+Kameny was a Harvard-trained astronomer and WWII vet who had worked for the U.S. Army Map Service.
 In 1958, Kameny was discharged from his position and barred from future federal employment for being homosexual.